 Bachelor of Science graduates will not automatically achieve the American Chemical Society's certification.
 To fulfill these requirements, B.S. chemistry students should take the equivalent of at least two additional laboratory or research courses, and biochemistry CHEM 351.

-A bachelor of arts major in chemistry consists of eight courses in chemistry numbered 211 or above, five of which are required: Organic Chemistry I (CHEM 211), Organic Chemistry II (212), Inorganic Chemistry (221), Analytical Chemistry (231), and Biophysical Chemstry (340) or Physical Chemistry (341).
+A bachelor of arts major in chemistry consists of ten courses.
+Eight courses in chemistry are required: Principles of Chemistry (CHEM 205) OR Explorations in Chemistry (207), Organic Chemistry I (211), Organic Chemistry II (212), Analytical Chemistry I (231), Inorganic Chemistry I (321), and Biophysical Chemistry (340) OR Physical Chemistry (341) and two 300-level chemistry electives.
 In addition, one semester each of calculus (MATH 201) and modern physics (PHYS 211) are required.
 Calculus II (MATH 202) and the second semester of Classical and Modern Physics (PHYS 212) are strongly recommended.

 The M.A. degree program in the Chemistry department is for high school teachers of chemistry and enriches their training through research and courses.
 It is designed to allow high school teachers to experience chemistry as it is actually practiced.
 A goal of the program is to help teachers see themselves as chemists as well as teachers.